-The aim of this project is to develop the statistical mechanics of zonal (east-west) jets for the quasigeostrophic barotropic model.
-This model is relevant as a first approximation for jets on Jupiter.
+The aim of this project will be to develop the statistical mechanics of zonal (east-west) jets for the quasigeostrophic barotropic model.
+This model is relevant as a first approximation for Jupiter's troposphere jets.
 The aim is to compute the large deviation rate function for a jet profile U. The large deviation rate function plays the role of a non-equilibrium thermodynamical potential, and thus encodes all the statistics of the dynamics.
 The theory for computing such a large deviation rate function has already been developed recently within a quasilinear approximation [3].
-The goal is to develop the theory beyond this approximation.
+The aim is to develop the theory beyond this approximation.

-The first part of the work is a very interesting exercise in statistical mechanics, which is well delineated and could be performed within the framework of a research internship at the Master's level.
-The student will study the analogy between the recent computation of large deviation rate functions for heat transport in harmonic chains [6] related to the classical phonon transmission function (Landauer, Casher and Lebowitz), on the one hand, and the large deviation rate function of Reynolds stresses in the quasilinear theory [3], on the other hand.
+The first part of the work is a very interesting exercise in statistical mechanics, which is well delineated and should be performed without much difficulty within a few weeks.
+The student will have to study the analogy between the recent computation of large deviation rate functions for heat transport in harmonic chains [6] related to the classical phonon transmission function (Landauer, Casher and Lebowitz), on one hand, and the large deviation rate function of Reynolds stresses in the quasilinear theory [3], on the other hand.
 This analogy will give explicit formula for the large deviation rate function for Reynolds stresses.

-The second part of the work is more challenging and would provide material for continuing on a PhD project.
-The aim is to develop the complete theory for the statistical mechanics of zonal jets, using the quasilinear theory as a leading order approximation and the transmission function as a key tool.
+The second part of the work will be more challenging.
+The aim will be to develop the complete theory for the statistical mechanics of zonal jets, using the quasilinear theory as a leading order approximation and the transmission function as a key tool.
 Once derived, we will look for symmetrized version of the equations that can be solved explicitly, and in the more general case we will develop a strategy for solving the equations.